Cooney Weiland: Playing career

 Weiland began playing junior hockey in Seaforth, where he spent three seasons with his hometown team.
 In 1923 he moved to Owen Sound, Ontario to attend school, planning a career as a druggist.
 He joined that city's junior team, the Owen Sound Greys, and led them to the 1924 Memorial Cup as Canadian champions.
 He was the club's top scorer with 68 goals in 25 games.

 After the Greys lost the 1925 OHA final to Toronto Aura Lee, Weiland began a three-year stint with the Minneapolis Millers of the old American Hockey Association.
 That led to the start of his NHL career with Boston, where he celebrated his rookie campaign in 1928–29 with a Stanley Cup victory over the New York Rangers.
 It was the first Cup win in Bruins history.

-In his second season during 1929–30, he was part of the Bruins dynamite line with Dutch Gainor and Dit Clapper.
+In his second season during 1929–30, he was part of the Boston's "Dynamite Line" with Dutch Gainor and Dit Clapper.
 He scored a career best 43 goals and 73 points in 44 games.
 That year, the NHL allowed forward passing for the first time, but it did not create its offsides rule until December 1929.
 Weiland flourished under those conditions, capturing the leagues scoring title and shattering the NHL's single-season points record of 51 which had been set two years earlier by Montreal Canadiens legend Howie Morenz.
 Weiland held the record alone until 1942–43, when Doug Bentley of the Chicago Black Hawks tied it, and shared it for one more year—Boston's Herb Cain broke the record with 82 points in 1943–44.

 Weiland scored four goals in Boston's 7–0 victory over the Pittsburgh Pirates on February 25, 1930, becoming the third Bruin to achieve the feat.